arriyaz/microbiome-workshop/workshop-codes.md

 > Normally Qiime2 has a dedicated plugin `q2-feature-classifier` for training taxonomy classifier for specific data.
 To learn more, go to this link: [Training feature classifiers with q2-feature-classifier](https://docs.qiime2.org/2023.9/tutorials/feature-classifier/).
 But, **Greengenes2** have its own plugin and a bit different approach for preparing classifier.
 Hopefully, QIIME2 will update there documentation in future for **Greengenes2**.

+> In this study, following primers were used to amplify the region between V4 and V5 of 16s rRNA gene:
+>
+> 563F: AYTGGGYDTAAAGNG
+>
+> 926R: CCGTCAATTYHTTTRAGT

 For this workshop, we will follow new approach.

 If the **qiime2-amplicon** environment is not activated, at activate the environment.